 When you are battling dry skin, you need all the help that you get.
 What is a better way to get this than the use of ingredients that you can easily find in your kitchen cabinet or the local convenience store?
-Some ingredients are known to sooth, hydrate and nourish your skin when used in masks.
+Some ingredients are known to soothe and hydrate the feel of your skin when used in masks.

 While you might not do masks every day, having them twice or once weekly can complement your other efforts.
 Some of the masks that are known to work are:

 - Honey and Coconut mask- honey hydrates the skin and offers anti-bacterial benefits while virgin coconut oil moisturizes and hydrates your skin without leaving it oily.
-2-3 drops of lavender essential oil can add a pleasant fragrance and anti-inflammatory properties.
+2-3 drops of lavender essential oil can add a pleasant fragrance.

-- Banana, Turmeric, and Yoghurt mask – the banana fruit is rich in potassium and vitamins E and C that restore and hydrate the skin while yoghurt nourishes and relieves dry skin, while turmeric contains a whole host of anti-inflammatory properties.
+- Banana, Turmeric, and Yoghurt mask – the banana fruit is rich in potassium and vitamins E and C that restore and hydrate the feel of the skin while yogurt relieves the look of dry skin.

-- Aloe Vera and Milk Cream mask– Aloe Vera soothes irritated skin in addition to its healing properties.
-Its most beneficial property in this case is the ability to lock in moisture and prevent water loss from the skin.
+- Aloe Vera and Milk Cream mask– Aloe Vera soothes the feeling of irritated skin.
 Milk cream on the other hand is rich in fats that moisturize the skin.

-- Egg Yolk and Olive Oil Mask- Egg yolk is rich in fatty acids and Sulphur which help in moisturizing and adding elasticity to your skin while olive oil moisturizes your skin without making it oily.
+- Egg Yolk and Olive Oil Mask- Egg yolk is rich in fatty acids and Sulphur that help in moisturizing and adding the appearance of elasticity to your skin while olive oil moisturizes your skin without making it oily.

-These are just but a few examples of the numerous DIY masks that you can do at the comfort of your home.
+These are just but a few examples of the numerous DIY masks that you can do in the comfort of your home.